linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 07/12/2022 will appear here ...

 ### 07.08.2022 (announcement Streamvalley)
+- Juhuu, version 2.2.4 has now been successfully released. 🥳😍

+### 07.08.2022 (announcement Shortcut)
+- Juhuu, version 2.2.4 has now been successfully released. 🥳😍

+### 07.08.2022 (announcement Showit)
+- Juhuu, version 2.2.4 has now been successfully released. 🥳😍

+### 07.08.2022 (announcement Ples)
+- Juhuu, version 2.2.4 has now been successfully released. 🥳😍

+### 07.08.2022 (announcement Streamvalley)
 - The servers are ready, the code is double checked and the databases are ready.
 Keep your fingers crossed for us.
 2.2.4 is now on the way.

 ### 07.08.2022 (announcement Shortcut)